electricbookworks/electric-book/index.md

 ## Interactivity

+### Bookmarking

+Users can save their places, and the site will also automatically save their last location for the next time they visit.

+### Search

+Search functionality works out of the box.
+Easily [build and refresh search indexes]({{ site.baseurl }}/docs/setup/search-indexes.html) for websites and apps.

 ### Interactive questions

 Add self-marking [multiple-choice questions]({{ site.baseurl }}/docs/editing/multiple-choice-questions.html), and group them into quizzes.
 Add [fill-in-the-blank questions]({{ site.baseurl }}/docs/editing/questions.html#fill-in-the-blanks) to any text.